jay2044/jay2044/README.md

 </div>

-Computer Science at ASU focused on AI research, mainly in NLP and reasoning.
+Computer Science at ASU focused on AI research, mainly in LLMs and reasoning.
 Experienced with C++ and Python.
 Currently working on scalable AI systems and research-driven projects.

 ---